Oxford Brookes University: Infrastructure and Sustainable Development

 A first class or upper second class honours degree or equivalent.
 We will also consider applications from candidates with relevant experience (or an alternative qualification) and demonstrable ability to study at master’s level subject to a formal interview.

-Not what you are looking for?Browse other courses in Construction, Built environment or Planning, or search our comprehensive database of postgrad programs.
+Not what you are looking for?Browse other courses in Construction, architecture or Planning, or search our comprehensive database of postgrad programs.

 Scholarship Opportunity with Postgrad.com